-Autism is a childhood mental condition that affects language skills, social behavior, and actions or behaviors that get repeated over time.
+Autism is a childhood mental condition that affects language skills, social behavior, and actions or behaviors that gets repeated overtime.
 Such behaviors are observable when the child reaches 2 years old and this leads to the diagnosis of the condition.
 Recently, a medical breakthrough in detecting the probability of having autism in a child in the future has been introduced through the use of MRI scan.

-A study published in Science Translational Medicine introduces the use of Magnetic Resonance Imaging (MRI) in 6-month-old to reveal how the different regions of the brain are connected and synchronized.
+A study published in Science Translational Medicine introduces the use of magnetic resonance imaging (MRI) in 6-month-olds to reveal how the different regions of the brain are connected and synchronized.
 Eventually, these images will be able to predict the babies who are at high risk of developing autism by the time they reach 2 years old.

-The research was able to highlight the presence of the second type of brain biomarker as early as 6-month-old and will be used as part of the diagnostic toolkit in determining if the child will have autism even before the symptoms starts to appear.
+The research was able to highlight the presence of a second type of brain biomarker as early as 6-month-old and will be used as part of the diagnostic toolkit in determining if the child will have autism, even before the symptoms starts to appear.

 The study involved examining the neural activity of the 230 different brain regions of babies.
 From these images, the researchers were able to detect how various brain regions were synchronized with each other.
 Synchronous brain regions are indications of coordinated brain activities that are critical for cognition, memory, and behavior.

-Researchers were then able to develop a computer program called Machine Lister Classifier which will be sorting through the variances in synchronization of the mentioned key brain regions.
+“Traditionally, intervention for children with Autism Spectrum Disorder (ASD) has focused upon reducing interfering behavior and teaching language, academic and self-help skills.”
+Marlene Driscoll, MA, LMFT explained.
+However, researchers were then able to develop a computer program called machine lister classifier which will be sorting through the variances in synchronization of the mentioned key brain regions.

 The computer program successfully predicted babies who would later meet the criteria for autism at two years of age using the MRI data.